U.S. men’s curling finds the difference between gold and bronze is both vast and tiny

-The difference Thursday night had been created an accumulation of vanishingly thin margins.
+The difference Thursday night had been created by an accumulation of vanishingly thin margins.
 The curlers made countless calculations about how to arrange 40-pound stones, then had to bring those plans to life through gliding rocks down a sheet of pebbled ice.
 At one point, U.S. skip John Shuster hollered, “Every inch!” at John Landsteiner as he swept a rock through the house.
 In an early end, a protractor-like device measured which team’s rock sat a centimeter or so closer to the center.
 Each neuron fire and every muscle twitch mattered.

 Britain defeated the United States, 8-4, in a semifinal match that started with blows traded, unfolded with grinding tactics and concluded with one immense shot from the best player in the world.
 Britain would try to win its first gold medal in curling, a sport born in Scotland, in 20 years.
 Shuster, the architect of a stunning gold four years ago, will have to try to beat Canada on Friday to win his third medal and second bronze in his fifth Games.